 This workshop will take place from 4pm to 5:30pm via Zoom on Thursday, October 22.
 Graduate students from across JHU schools are welcome to attend.
-Please register here.
-You will receive the Zoom link in advance.

 This workshop, which is open only to JHU students and faculty, will then be followed immediately by a public-facing panel on “The Future of Education in Prison” from 6pm to 7:30pm via Zoom also on Thursday, October 22, moderated by Dr. Vesla Weaver.
-Public registration here.
-You will receive the Zoom link in advance.

 The public panel, “The Future of Education in Prison,” will feature Jessica Neptune (Bard Prison Initiative), Kaitlin Noss (NYU Prison Education Program), and Amy Roza (Goucher Prison Education Partnership), speaking about current trends in education in prison.
 The speakers will outline how their organizations operate, including the different types of education in prison and various roles that educators play, and detail some of their recent experiences.
 They will also explain how college and graduate students can become involved in education in prison.